Home Turntables Best Record Player Under 1000 Dollars

 If the lustrous design is an imperative factor for you, you should cast a glance at this Rega Planar 2.

-Compared to TEAC TN-3B, which sits in the same price range, the Planar2 boasts a far more refined look.
+Compared to the Audio-Technica AT-LP7, the Planar2 boasts a far more refined look.
 It has an acrylic high-gloss laminated plinth and a float glass ‘Optiwhite’ 10 mm platter, enhancing the device’s design.

 Rega Planar 2 sound

-This Rega Planar 2 is an excellent record player under 1000 in terms of design – it’ll definitely add zest to your interior.
-And, of course, this babe will uplift you with smooth and full tones.
+To sum up, the Rega Planar 2 is an excellent record player under 1000 in terms of design – it’ll definitely add zest to your interior.
+Plus, it sounds awesome, even with the included cartridge.
+So, if elegant appearance and superior sound quality matter more to you than user-friendliness, this model is your ideal pick.

 Key specs